How to Flush Your Pipes for Lead

 Follow these steps to flush your pipes after a lead service line replacement or disturbance.

 When a lead service line is replaced, the construction activity can loosen lead particles that break free and enter the water passing through the pipe.
 Other pipe disturbances can also loosen lead particles.
+This can include water shut-offs, bypasses, meter replacements or other repairs to the water main or water service line.

 Please follow these instructions to flush lead particles out before using the water for drinking, cooking or making infant formula.